evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron_quattro/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 82.0 kWh and a net usable capacity of 76.6 kWh, providing a 5.4 kWh buffer (6.6%) for battery protection.
 With a nominal voltage of 350 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
+This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 539 to 466 km (335-290 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 14.2 kWh/100 km for the base model and 16.4 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 170 kW.
 Charging from 0% to 100% takes approximately 63 minutes, while a more typical scenario from 10% to 80% takes 35 minutes with an average charging speed of 92 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 2% to 43%.
 This results in an effective charging speed, including time lost, of 100 kW, with each charging session taking about 19 minutes and 56 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 9 hours and 47 minutes.
-This journey would require four charging stops from 2% to 49%, with a total charging time of 88 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 24 kWh/100 km, the trip would take approximately 9 hours and 59 minutes.
+This journey would require five charging stops from 2% to 45%, with a total charging time of 99 minutes.

 ### Onboard Charger